saxophone-dev/everblush-konsole/README.md

 Everblush is colorscheme like the others in the programmer / ricer's community.
 But with beautiful syntax highlighting and colors.

 # Installation
 Copy `./everblush.colorscheme` to `~/.local/share/konsole`.
-Make the directory if it doesn't exist.
+Make the directory if it doesn't exist. (make sure to set the theme once you're done)